Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The median taxpayer income in Anstead is $63,513, with an average of $98,932 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-Nationally, these figures are exceptionally high, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
-As of September 2025, based on a 9.91% Wage Price Index growth since the financial year 2023, estimated incomes would be approximately $69,807 (median) and $108,736 (average).
+The suburb of Anstead has a median taxpayer income of $63,513 and an average income of $98,932 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, this is exceptionally high compared to Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth figures from September 2021 to June 2023 (which was 9.91%), current estimates for Anstead would be approximately $69,807 (median) and $108,736 (average) as of September 2025.
 According to the 2021 Census, household, family, and personal incomes in Anstead rank highly nationally, between the 84th and 96th percentiles.
-The largest income segment comprises 32.2% earning over $4000 weekly, with 521 residents, contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 33.3%.
+The income distribution shows that the largest segment comprises 32.2% earning $4,000+ weekly (521 residents), contrasting with the surrounding region where the $1,500 - $2,999 bracket leads at 33.3%.
 Economic strength is evident through 49.8% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 88.4% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 9th decile.
+After housing costs, residents retain 88.4% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 9th decile nationally.

 Frequently Asked Questions - Income